rebus-org/RebusSamples/TimePrinter/README.md

+﻿## TimePrinter

-﻿The TimePrinter sample shows how a program can easily schedule recurring tasks via messaging.
+The TimePrinter sample shows how a program can easily schedule recurring tasks via messaging.
 This approach is cool because it benefits from Rebus' automatic retries and error handling, dependency injection and component lifetime management, easy monitoring etc.